cropped-leaderlogo.pngcropped-leaderlogo.pngcropped-leaderlogo.pngcropped-leaderlogo.png

 The event, known as “A Walk Toward Healing,” began at 2 p.m. at the Frick Center on the campus of Elmhurst University, involved numerous Elmhurst residents as well as EU students, and was sponsored by multiple Elmhurst businesses.

-Participants were encouraged to wear orange to show support for gun violence prevention during the approximately one-mile walk, which coincided with “Wear Orange Weekend,” an annual observance intended to honor survivors of gun violence.
+Participants were encouraged to wear orange to show support for gun violence prevention during the approximately 1-mile walk, which coincided with “Wear Orange Weekend,” an annual observance intended to honor survivors of gun violence.

 The event also served as a fundraiser, with all proceeds directly benefiting Chicago Survivors, a nonprofit organization that provides support to family members of homicide victims in Chicago.
 The organization also holds a summer camp for dozens of children who have been affected by homicide.